Furry's theorem: Applications and limitations

 Furry's theorem allows for the simplification of a number of amplitude calculations in quantum electrodynamics.
 In particular, since the result also holds when photons are off-shell, all Feynman diagrams which have at least one internal fermion loops with an odd number of vertices have a vanishing contribution to the amplitude and can be ignored.
 Historically the theorem was important in showing that the scattering of photons by an external field, known as Delbrück scattering, does not proceed via a triangle diagram and must instead proceed through a box diagram.

 In the presence of a background charge density or a nonzero chemical potential, Furry's theorem is broken, although if both these vanish then it does hold at nonzero temperatures as well as at zero temperatures.
 It also does not apply in the presence of a strong background magnetic field where photon splitting interactions $\gamma \rightarrow \gamma \gamma$ are allowed, a process that may be detected in astrophysical settings such as around neutron stars.
 The theorem also does not hold when Weyl fermions are involved in the loops rather than Dirac fermions, resulting in non-vanishing odd vertex number diagrams.
 In particular, the non-vanishing of the triangle diagram with Weyl fermions gives rise to the chiral anomaly, with the sum of these having to cancel for a quantum theory to be consistent.

 While the theorem has been formulated in quantum electrodynamics, a version of it holds more generally.
 For example, while the Standard Model is not charge conjugation invariant due to weak interactions, the fermion loop diagrams with an odd number of photons attached will still vanish since these are equivalent to a purely quantum electrodynamical diagram.
 Similarly, any diagram involving such loops as sub-diagrams will also vanish.
 It is however no longer true that all odd number photon diagrams need to vanish.
 For example, relaxing the requirement of charge conjugation and parity invariance of quantum electrodynamics, as occurs when weak interactions are included, allows for a three-photon vertex term.
 While this term does give rise to $\gamma \rightarrow \gamma \gamma$ interactions, they only occur if two of the photons are virtual; searching for such interactions must be done indirectly, such as through bremsstrahlung experiments from electron-positron collisions.

-In non-Abealian Yang–Mills theories Furry's theorem does not hold since these involve noncommuting color charges.
+In non-Abelian Yang–Mills theories, Furry's theorem does not hold since these involve noncommuting color charges.
 For example, the quark triangle diagrams with three external gluons are proportional to two different generator traces $\text{tr}[T^aT^bT^c] \neq \text{tr}[T^aT^cT^b]$ and so they do not cancel.
 However, charge conjugation arguments can still be applied in limited cases such as to deduce that the triangle diagram $gg \rightarrow X$ for a color neutral spin $1^-$ boson vanishes.